Charlesworth/formhandler/README.md

 > if you have binary (non-alphanumeric) data (or a significantly sized payload) to transmit, use multipart/form-data.
 Otherwise, use application/x-www-form-urlencoded ([source](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Type))

-It is possile to send files via `application/x-www-form-urlencoded` but it is highly inefficient, resulting in request sizes at least 3x bigger for each non-alphanumeric byte ([source](https://stackoverflow.com/questions/4007969/application-x-www-form-urlencoded-or-multipart-form-data)).
+It is possible to send files via `application/x-www-form-urlencoded` but it is highly inefficient, resulting in request sizes at least 3x bigger for each non-alphanumeric byte ([source](https://stackoverflow.com/questions/4007969/application-x-www-form-urlencoded-or-multipart-form-data)).
 For this reason it is useful to refuse requests with files that use `application/x-www-form-urlencoded`.

 You could also use JS to encode your forms into whatever you wanted, i.e. encode to JSON or XML and send that.